AlyMar1994/UFoCP/README.md

 You must legally own the [Steam](https://store.steampowered.com/app/32470/STAR_WARS_Empire_at_War__Gold_Pack/) updated version of the STAR WARS: Empire at War - Gold Pack to work on UFoCP.
 Retail or GOG may work, though they are unsupported.

 ## Prerequisities
 This project is Windows restricted.
 The outdated Mac version of the game is unsupported, along with any Linux emulations.
-This doesn't mean the patch won't work with those versions, less there will be no support should anything go wrong.
+This doesn't mean the patch won't work with those versions, more that there will be no support should anything go wrong.

 ### Editors
 #### Programming